 Family Educational Rights and Privacy Act (FERPA)

-The FERPA protects the confidentiality of student educational records.
-The Act applies to any public or private elementary, secondary, or post-secondary school and any state or local education agency that receives federal funds.
-All public schools and virtually all private schools are covered by FERPA because they receive some sort of federal funding.
+The Family Educational and Privacy Rights Act (FERPA) protects the confidentiality of student educational records.
+It applies to any public or private elementary, secondary, or post-secondary school and any state or local education agency that receives federal funds under a program administered by the Secretary of Education.

 However, there are several exceptions that allow the release of student records to certain parties or under certain conditions.
 Records may be released without the student’s consent: (1) to school officials with a legitimate educational interest; (2) to other schools to which a student seeks or intends to enroll; (3) to education officials for audit and evaluation purposes; (4) to accrediting organizations; (5) to parties in connection with financial aid to a student; (6) to organizations conducting certain studies for or on behalf of a school; (7) to comply with a judicial order or lawfully issued subpoena; (8) in the case of health and safety emergencies; and (9) to state and local authorities within a juvenile justice system.
 (20 U.S.C.S. § 1232g(b)(1)).